mmesh/docs/docs/platform/administration/iam-security-groups.md

 ## Operations

-You can manage the account security groups using the mmesh webUI or the mmesh CLI.
+You can manage the account security groups using `mmeshctl` or the mmesh webUI.

 ### WebUI: IAM | Security Groups